dandan002/flight-arbitrage/SETUP_GUIDE.md

 4. Go to "My Self-Service Workspace"
 5. Click "Create new app"
 6. Fill in:
-   - Application name: `Flight Arbitrage Engine`
+   - Application name: `Gremlin Flights`
    - Application type: Choose your use case
 7. Click "Create"
 8. You'll receive: